369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 <img src="img/img7.png" alt=" " width="600"/>

 Upon the conception of the Perceptron, Roosenblatt assumed it could represent any boolean circuit and perform any computation.
-This led to extremelylarge funding from the US Navy and once the media got wind of it, extreme exageration:
+This led to extremely large funding from the US Navy and once the media got wind of it, extreme exageration:

-_"The embryo of an electronic computer that [the Navy] expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence."_ - The New York Times - 1958
+**_"The embryo of an electronic computer that [the Navy] expects will be able to walk, talk, see, write, reproduce itself and be conscious of its existence."_** - The New York Times - 1958

-_"Frankenstien monsterdesigned by Navy that thinks"_ - Tulsa, Oklahoma Times - 1958
+**_"Frankenstien monsterdesigned by Navy that thinks"_** - Tulsa, Oklahoma Times - 1958

 As well as coming up with the model, Roosenblatt also provided a learning mechanism.
 He realised that if he wanted this unit to learn a specific function he could keep providing it examples of input/output pairs.
 If he recieved a wrong (boolean) output, he could simply adjust the weights by the difference of what the output must be and what the output really is.
 (We will dive further into this later).
 This is known as the **Perceptron learnig rule**